buroa/qbrr/README.md

-# qbr
+# qbrr

 ## Description

-qbr is a CLI tool for reannouncing torrents in qBittorrent with problematic trackers, written in Go using the [github.com/autobrr/go-qbittorrent](https://github.com/autobrr/go-qbittorrent) client.
+qbrr is a CLI tool for reannouncing torrents in qBittorrent with problematic trackers, written in Go using the [github.com/autobrr/go-qbittorrent](https://github.com/autobrr/go-qbittorrent) client.

 ## Features